-We follow the National Standards of Qatar as set by the Supreme Education Council.
+We follow the National Standards of Qatar set by the MOE for Arabic, Islam and Qatar History.
 The Arabic standards aim at enabling students to comprehend and communicate in the language effectively with emphasis on the importance of grammar in language teaching and learning, and application of the grammatical rules in written and spoken Arabic.
-Qatar History and Islamic studies foster values and preserves children’s identities, and aims to adhere to a national heritage that ensures the stability for Qatar and Qatar’s future generations.
-Their memorization of Surahs in the Qur'an.
-Tajweed is focused on as a part of each lesson
+Qatar History and Islamic studies foster values and preserve children’s identities, and aim to adhere to a national heritage that ensures the stability for Qatar and Qatar’s future generations.
+Our curriculum for Quran it aims to help the children recite with accuracy, preciseness and to perfect their memorization of Surahs in the Quran.

 The scheme of work we use for ICT is structured by the Qualifications and Curriculum Authority (QCA).
-Through teaching ICT we equip children to participate in a rapidly- changing world where work and leisure activities are increasingly transformed by technology.
+Through teaching ICT we equip children to participate in a rapidly changing world where work and leisure activities are increasingly transformed by technology.
 We enable them to find, explore, analyze, exchange and present information.
 We also focus on developing the skills necessary for children to be able to use information in a discriminating and effective way.
 Our aim is to integrate new technologies into the classroom and allow students to explore them which can provide young people with a road map to the future.
 We firmly believe that it is vital that ICT is embedded in the main curriculum and not seen as a separate subject.
 ICT skills are a major factor in enabling children to be confident, creative and independent learners.